-The unified dataset of a mastering project represents the logical entity you wish to master, such as customers, products, contacts, or other entities important to your business.
+The unified dataset of a mastering project represents the logical entity you wish to master, such as customers, products, contacts, or another entity that is important to your business.
 The unified attributes of the dataset are the attributes that best describe this entity across all input datasets.

-The unified dataset accomplishes three important tasks for mastering:
+The unified dataset accomplishes the following tasks for mastering:

 - Powers entity resolution by machine learning with attribute-specific configurations.
 See Configuring Machine Learning.

-- On the right side of your screen, in the white box name your unified dataset, then select Create Unified Dataset.
+- On the right side of the page, edit the supplied name for your unified dataset as needed.

-Once you create your unified dataset, you can continue on to schema mapping.
-To commit changes to the unified dataset, in the top right corner, select Update Unified Dataset.
+After you create the unified dataset, you can continue on to schema mapping.
+To commit changes to the unified dataset, at top right select Update Unified Dataset.

 Important You run the Update Unified Dataset job to apply your changes and view the unified dataset.